pluralsh/polly/docs/liquid-filters.md

 _Implementation_: `github.com/Masterminds/sprig/v3.init.func18`

 ##  `mul`
+Multiplies numbers.
+Accepts two or more inputs.

+_Parameters_:

+- Number

+- Number

+- ...

-Multiples numbers.
-Accepts two or more inputs. `mul 1 2 3` will return `6`.
+_Example_: `mul 1 2 3` will return `6`.

 _Implementation_: `github.com/Masterminds/sprig/v3.init.func19`

 ##  `mulf`
+Multiplies float numbers.
+Accepts two or more inputs.

+_Parameters_:

+- Float number

+- Float number

+- ...

+_Example_: `mulf 1.5 2 2` returns `6`.

 _Implementation_: `github.com/Masterminds/sprig/v3.init.func25`

 ##  `mustAppend`
 Appends a new item to existing list, creating a new list.
-Like other `must` functions instead of panicking when there is a problem it will return an error to the template engine.
+It will return an error to the template engine if there is a problem.

+_Parameters_:

+- List

+- Item to append

+_Example_: `mustAppend ( list 1 2 3 ) 5` returns `[1, 2, 3, 5]`.

 _Implementation_: `github.com/Masterminds/sprig/v3.mustPush`